Back to wiki

 Startup script

-This script is responsible for starting your Rclone mount.
-It will also do so automatically on any server restarts initiated by staff, and when you click the Restart box button on the control panel.
+This script starts your Rclone mount.
+It will also run automatically on any server restarts initiated by staff, and when you click Restart box on the control panel.

-For this script you will need a user agent string.
-This is just a random string of letters and numbers.
-You can just spam your keyboard for this if you want.
-It doesn't matter what it is, as long as you have one.
+You will need a user agent string — just a random string of letters and numbers.
+It doesn't matter what it is.

 In the terminal: